malikouda/malikouda.github.io/README.md

 # Malik Ouda
-A personal resume website for Malik Ouda. malikouda@utexas.edu
+A personal resume website for Malik Ouda.
+Email me at malikouda@utexas.edu